Yamaha YPT-340 review

 Another cool feature the YPT-340 is the Melody Suppressor function.
 This function, along with a portable music player, allows you to play along with your favorite songs–with you playing the melody.
 This can be great motivation for a student, as they can really see their skills on the keys turn into a beautiful piece of music (if played correctly, of course).

-And lastly, be sure to take a look at some of the best selling digital keyboards and pianos on Amazon, and see how they compare to the YPT-340:
+And lastly, be sure to take a look at some of the best selling digital keyboards and pianos online, and see how they compare to the YPT-340:

 Here are a few other key features that are worth noting: